 What if I miss the renewal deadline?

 Each state has a different procedure for late real estate license renewals.
 In some states, your license will immediately expire, and you must retake the real estate exam and submit an application fee to receive a second license.
-Other states provide a grace period after the application deadline, or change your license to an inactive status.
+Other states provide a grace period after the application deadline.

 For example, in New York, if you miss the real estate license renewal deadline, your license is immediately expired.
 However, in Michigan, there is a grace period of 60 days.
 During this grace period, you can submit the necessary documents for an additional fee.
 Although you cannot continue practicing real estate during this grace period, you can continue conducting business as soon as your renewal application is submitted.